virtual-labs/exp-instrumentation-amplifier-iitk/experiment/procedure.md

-Here is a general procedure for measuring the operational amplifier (Op-Amp) parameters of Common mode gain (CM gain), Differential mode gain (DM gain), Common mode rejection ratio (CMMR), and Slew rate:<br>
+Here is a general procedure for measuring the operational amplifier (Op-Amp) parameters of Common mode gain (CM gain), Differential mode gain (DM gain), Common mode rejection ratio (CMRR), and Slew rate:<br>
 1. Common mode gain (CM gain):<br>
 a) Connect the balanced differential input signal to the inputs of the Op-Amp.<br>
 b) Measure the output voltage with a differential probe and note the value.<br>